Weslife2002/backend-quiz3/README.md

       // sort by user in ascending order and age by descending order console.log(_.orderBy(users, ['user', 'age'], ['asc', 'desc']));
     ```

+21. _.keyBy

+    Creates an object composed of keys generated from the results of running each element of collection thru iteratee.
+The corresponding value of each key is the last element responsible for generating the key.
+The iteratee is invoked with one argument: (value).

+    ```js
+      var posts = [
+        { id: "1abc", title: "First blog post", content: "..." },
+        { id: "2abc", title: "Second blog post", content: "..." },
+        { id: "3abc", title: "The blog post we want", content: "..." }
+      ];
+      posts = _.keyBy(posts, "id");
+      // posts: {
+      //  "1abc": { id: "34abc", title: "The blog post we want", content: "..." },
+      //  "2abc": { id: "2abc", title: "Second blog post", content: "..." },
+      //  "3abc": { id: "3abc", title: "The blog post we want", content: "..." },
+      // };
+    ```

 [back to top](#backend-quiz3)